Ayoolanimi/my-portfolio-web/content/pages/blog/case-study-1.md

       - title: Created by Olalekan Oseni
         tagline: ''
         subtitle: >-
-          A versatile junior data scientist and analyst with over 3 years’ experience in data cleaning, preprocessing, and analysis.
-Experienced in exploratory data analysis, predictive modeling, and collaborating with teamsto deliver analytical solutions.
-Proficient in Python and Java, with expertise in data visualization andreporting.
-Dedicated to keeping up with advancements in AI and machine learning.
+          A dynamic junior data scientist and analyst with 3+ years of experience working with tools such as Python, SQL, MS Excel, Power BI, and Tableau, along with libraries like Pandas, NumPy, Scikit-Learn, Matplotlib, and Seaborn.
+This blog provides an overview of a project I worked on, including the code and key details.
         image:
           url: /images/Screenshot 2025-02-05 193005-Photoroom.png
           altText: Company logo